 The solution: Getting your baby swaddled as soon as you see those first tired signs will help immensely.
 Most babies do very well from being swaddled since it mimics the security they felt when in their mother's womb.
-The weighted swaddle from Dreamland Baby works especially well with its added benefit of weight that increases melatonin and serotonin to help your baby sleep.
 If your baby is truly sleepy, wrapping them tightly in this swaddle will often calm them immediately.

 Then be sure to follow a bedtime routine - you can see what we recommend to follow here.

 Sounds like: If your baby is feeling bored or ignored they may start by whimpering in hopes that someone will pay attention to them.
 These cries are usually less intense and at a lower frequency.
 Though they may develop into a more persistent cry if they aren't getting the attention they are seeking.